Leazael/scf-wiki/content/mythras/Character Generation.md

 Characters will be generated using the usual Mythras character generation methods, except where noted otherwise.

+While creating your character, keep in mind the [[MITM|Most Important Table in Mythras]].

 # 1. Ancestry and Characteristics
 Choose an ancestry that fits with the character concept.
 Depending on the time and place within the setting some ancestries may be more or less suitable as player choices.
 In particular, Elves are incredibly rare, and Dwarves and Lizardfolk are rarely found outside of their own communities.